PuppyQ08/Cheat-Sheet/cuda/cuda.md

 One possible reason that saving shared memory might be valuable, is because it can impact occupancy, and thus performance.

 Suppose I had a parallel reduction code, and suppose that it used shared memory as the primary reduction medium.
 Typically the amount of shared memory I will need will be related to the number of threads I use in my threadblock.
 Now let's also suppose that depending on the exact problem I have, I may want to adjust the number of threads per threadblock, at runtime.

+# Bank conflict
+interleaved addressing has bank conflict but sequential addressing doesn't have.
+Since:
+Note that a bank is not the same thing as a word or location in shared memory.
+A bank refers collectively to all words in shared memory that satisfy a certain address pattern condition.

+In general, shared memory bank conflicts can be avoided if all accesses from a warp (or half-warp in cc 1.x) go to separate banks.
+These accesses need not be in warp order, i.e. they can be scrambled, as long as the request from each thread targets a separate bank.

+The above description covers every arrow in your diagram except those arrows pointing to bank 5.

+If we had no other information, then multiple arrows targetting a single bank would indicate a potential bank conflict.

+However, there is an exception, when not only are the accesses targetting the same bank, but they are targetting the same word in memory.
+When multiple shared memory requests target the same word in memory, then the shared memory system has a broadcast mechanism to take the data contained in that word, and service it to all the requesting threads, in a single cycle.

+# Block size
+It would be better is 2**n threads per blocks, since you may want have stride/2 in the reduction.